SheenaGaur/TerranGuard/README.md

 # TerranGuard
-Third-person shooter space game made using awt and swing
+Third-person shooter space game made in Java using AWT and Swing.
+This is a 4th Semeter MCA project developed for the Panjab University